numoonchld/numoonchld.github.io/_drafts/dsp-notes-2-complex-exponentials.md

 <br>

 - justification for dsp application:
-    - is the common framework for different classes of signals
+    - common framework for various signal classes
-    - same framework for continuous-time signals
+        - inclusive of continuous-time signals
     - easy explanation of Fourier Transform
     - easy explanation of sampling and interpolation
     - useful in approximation and compression
-    - fundamental in communication system design
+    - fundamental to communication system design

-- paradigms for application to discrete signals
+- paradigms for vector space application to discrete signals
     - object oriented programming
         - the instantiated object can have unique property values
         - but for a given object class, the properties and methods are the same
     - lego
-        - the unit blocks are the same (different pieces that look and function the same)
+        - various unit blocks, same and different
-        - these units can be used to build a complex structure by assembling them together in different ways
+        - units assembled in different ways to build different complex structures
-        - similarly, for analysis a complex signal is broken down into a combination of basis vectors
+        - similarly, a complex signal is broken down into a combination of basis vectors for analysis

 - key takeaways
-    - vector spaces are very general objects
+    - vector spaces are general objects
     - vector spaces are defined by their properties
     - once signal properties satisfy vector space conditions
-        - vector space tools can be used
+        - vector space tools can be applied to signals

 <hr>